Best Sub-Ohm Tanks – The Top Vape Tanks For Every Vaper

 Another important factor is the wicking material.
 The most common material is Japanese organic cotton.
 There are a few sub-ohm vape tanks that offer a ceramic coil.
 The latter offers the advantage of additional heat resistance.
 This means you can fire the mod with an empty tank and there won’t be any damage to the wick.

 On the flip, a cotton wick will burn pretty quickly.
 This little feature not only improves the flavor but also prolongs the lifespan of your coils.
 But this doesn’t mean that we can rule out cotton.
 In fact, comparing apples to apples, cotton will offer a better taste.

-Some other features that you may consider including liquid flow control and anti-spit back system.
+Some other features that you may consider include liquid flow control and an anti-spit back system.
 Liquid flow control allows you to regulate the speed at which your juice reaches the coil.
 As a result, it gives you a lot more control over the overall performance.